Changemakers Sponsorship – $10,000

 1 ticket to main event

-Master of Ceremonies, Aaron Jenkins – Aaron Jenkins is a former appointee of the Obama Administration as the Director of the Center for Faith-Based and Neighborhood Partnerships at the United States Department of Commerce.
+Master of Ceremonies Aaron Jenkins is the Vice President of Policy & Advocacy at The Expectations Project.
+Aaron is a former appointee of the Obama Administration.
+He served as the Director of the Center for Faith-Based and Neighborhood Partnerships at the United States Department of Commerce.
 In his role, he worked to promote partnerships between business, community and faith-based organizations that foster economic opportunity and job growth.
 Prior to his work at Commerce, Aaron was the Executive Director of Operation Understanding DC (OUDC), a non-profit organization that specializes in cultural education, leadership development and interfaith dialogue programming for African-American and Jewish high school students.
 He previously worked on Capitol Hill as a Legislative Aide to then-Senator John F. Kerry.
 Aaron started his career as a legislative staffer in the District of Columbia City Council.
 A native Washingtonian, Aaron is a licensed minister and serves on the board of the Abramson Scholarship Foundation, a non-profit organization that provides scholarships and mentoring to first generation college students.